-Because direct to implant breast reconstruction is a newer procedure, not all Connecticut plastic surgeons are skilled in the surgery or qualified to perform it.
-If you are considering direct to implant breast reconstruction surgery in Connecticut, you want to look for a plastic surgery team that has years of experience in breast reconstruction, and particularly in the direct to implant procedure.
+Because direct to implant breast reconstruction is a newer procedure, not all Houston plastic surgeons are skilled in the surgery or qualified to perform it.
+If you are considering direct to implant breast reconstruction surgery in Houston, you want to look for a plastic surgery team that has years of experience in breast reconstruction, and particularly in the direct to implant procedure.

 How Do I Know if I’m a Candidate for Direct to Implant Breast Reconstruction?